rusefi/rusefi_documentation/HOWTO-help-rusEFI.md

 We also do not have much user feedback in general - we do not know how many rusEFI units are used regularly and what are users looking for (we know about launch control).

 Another weak point of rusEFI is documentation.
-If you've played with rusEfi for any time chances are you have help (improve the documentation.)
-(HOWTO-contribute-to-documentation)
+If you've played with rusEfi for any time chances are you have help [improve the documentation.](HOWTO-contribute-to-documentation)

 We are also extremely short on software developers.
 [HOWTO contribute to firmware](HOWTO-contribute-to-firmware)